lad-sapienza/sCMS/README.md

 By following these preliminary steps, you'll be ready to start developing with Gatsby JS on your computer.

-## Creating a new sCMS project

-1. **Create a new sCMS project**:
+### 4. **Is really that simple?**:

+Now you can create your own sCMS project!

-Open the terminal or command prompt and type `npx gatsby new my-new-site https://github.com/lab-archeologia-digitale/sCMS` in the terminal replacing `my-new-site` with your desired project name.
-The command will create a new folder with the specified name and download the necessary example files.
+Just open the terminal or command prompt and type ‘npx gatsby new my-new-site https://github.com/lab-archeologia-digitale/sCMS’ (replace my-new-site with your project name).

-2. **Navigate to the project folder**:

-- Run the command `cd my-new-site` to enter the directory of your new project.
-- Run the command `npm i` to install all the dependencies listed in the package.json file of your project.
-- Run the command `npm start` to start the development server.
-- Once started, the project will be available at `http://localhost:8000`.

-## Editing the project

-- Open Visual Studio Code.
-- Select `File` > `Open Folder` and navigate to your sCMS project folder.
-- Use VS Code to edit the files of your Gatsby project and see the changes in real-time thanks to the development server.

-## SETTINGS - ENV FILE

-`Documentation to be completed`

-## TABLE OF CONTENTS

-- COMPONENTS
-- CONTENTS
-- IMAGES
-- MODULES
-- PAGES
-- SERVICES
-- TEMPLATES

-This is the list of contents of the Gatsby project.
-To modify the example site the user will have to intervene in particular in the files contained in the first three folders (Components, Contents and Images).

-### COMPONENTS - CHANGE THE THE SITE'LAYOUT AND GRAPHIC
+Then, open the directory of the project using your terminal (cd my-new-site) to access the directory of your new project and the command npm i to install all the dependencies listed in the package.json file of your project and then run the command npm start to start the development server.
+The site will be opened in a local version, setting by default at the URL http://localhost:8000 (more projects can be simultaneously opened at the same time with different URLs)

+## What can I do with SCMS?

+	1. **Personalized graphics**(#personalize-sites-layout-and-graphic)
+	2. **Create Static pages**(#static-pages)
+	3. **Create Static pages with dynamic data**(#pages-with-dynamic-content)
+	4. **Create a Web-gis**(#Maps)
+	5. **Create full detail pages to fully explore the dataset**(#Record-page)

+## PERSONALIZE SITE'S LAYOUT AND GRAPHIC

 In the components folder there are the files **to be able to change the site from a graphic point of view**, in particular it is possible to change the header, the footer and add a slide.